techidaily/site-tech-haven/source/_posts/top-choices-for-uncertain-occasions-finding-the-ideal-token-of-appreciation.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Here's how to back up your iPhone with iCloud

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Here's how to back up your iPhone with iCloud

 ### Step 1: Go to settings and tap on your name at the top